This winter in Chicago is off to a historic start, with more than 17 inches having already fallen before the official start of the season.

 “Snowmageddon” – The Groundhog Day Blizzard of 2011

-Jumping forward to 2011, Chicago saw perhaps the most infamous winter storm of the 21st century to date.
+Jumping forward to 2011, Chicago saw perhaps the most infamous winter storm of the 21st century so far.

 The Groundhog Day Blizzard, also known as “Snowmageddon,” started slowly, with light snow from the evening of January 31 into the morning of February 1.

-By the afternoon, the storm intensified, bringing 50-60 mph winds that reduced visibility to near zero and left dozens of cars stranded on DuSable Lake Shore Drive, forcing drivers to abandon their vehicles.
+By that afternoon however, the storm intensified, bringing 50-60 mph winds and heavy snowfall.
+The blizzard conditions reduced visibility to near zero and left dozens of cars stuck on DuSable Lake Shore Drive, forcing drivers to abandon their vehicles.

-By the time it ended, the storm had buried Chicago in 21.2 inches of snow, going down in history as the city’s third-largest winter storm ever.
+By the time the Groundhog Day blizzard ended, it had buried Chicago in 21.2 inches of snow, going down in history as the city’s third-largest winter storm ever.

 The Super Bowl Blizzard of 2015

-The winter of 2014-2015 had been relatively quiet in Chicago, with only 15.5 inches of snow recorded through much of January, according to the NWS.
+The winter of 2014-2015 started off quiet in Chicago, with only 15.5 inches of snow recorded through much of January, according to the NWS.

 But just when Chicagoans thought they were out of the woods, Mother Nature dealt a crushing blow.

-Over a three-day period from January 31 – February 2, 2015, the Chicago area was hit with more snow than it had seen all season.
+Over a three-day period from January 31 – February 2, 2015, Chicago received more snow than it had seen all season.

 A whopping 19.3 inches accumulated over Super Bowl weekend, making it the fifth-largest snowstorm in Chicago’s history.